 What are the benefits of 3D mammography?

-3D mammography reduces the number of women called back for more screenings and biopsies due to false alarms by up to 40%.
-This can lessen anxiety and health care costs.
-3D mammography finds up to 40% more invasive breast cancers than a traditional mammogram.
-Invasive cancers are more likely to spread.
-This all adds up to better and earlier detection of breast cancer, resulting in more lives saved.
+3D mammogram lowers the number of women called back for more screenings and biopsies due to false alarms by up to 40%.
+This can lessen anxiety and healthcare costs.
+3D mammogram finds up to 40% more invasive breast cancers than a 2D mammogram.
+3D mammograms help lead to better and earlier detection of breast cancer.

 Resources for more information:

 Radiological Society of North America - Breast Tomosynthesis

 American Cancer Society (20121).
 Mammogram Basics.
 Taken from https://www.cancer.org/cancer/breast-cancer/screening-tests-and-early-detection/mammograms/mammogram-basics.html.

 Breastcancer.org (2016).
 Digital Tomosynthesis.
 Taken from https://www.breastcancer.org/symptoms/testing/types/dig_tomosynth.

 National Institutes of Health: National Cancer Institute.
 (2023).
 Taken from https://www.cancer.gov/types/breast/mammograms-fact-sheet

 National Comprehensive Cancer Network (NCCN).
 (2022).
 Breast cancer screening and diagnosis.
 Taken from https://www.nccn.org/patients/guidelines/content/PDF/breastcancerscreening-patient.pdf

 Radiological Society of North America (2018).
 Breast Tomosynthesis.
 Taken from https://www.radiologyinfo.org/en/info.cfm?pg=tomosynthesis